sort-jh/Applied-Trend-Analysis-in-R/README.md

 The "2025" folder contains the following materials:

-1. Slides from training explaining the background, data sources, analysis process and interpretation of results.
+1. Slides from the workshop explaining the background, data sources, analysis process and interpretation of results.

-2. The following R scripts are included in the repository:
+2. The following R scripts:
 - 1_data_prep_walkthrough.R: Overview of how to prepare data for the analysis
 - 2_trend_analysis_walkthrough.R: Overview of how to conduct the trend analysis
 - 3_trend_analysis-guidedpractice.R: A script to test your understanding and application of data preparation and trend analysis.
 User must fill in the blanks and answer questions to get code to run.